The environment in our home can either enhance our health – or drain it.

-While some candles are good for your health -- creating a serene environment and lowering your stress level -- other candles can add significantly to your indoor air pollution, effectively poisoning the air.
+Some candles are good for your health.
+They create a serene environment and therefore help to reduce your stress.
+Other candles, however, can add significantly to your indoor air pollution – effectively poisoning the air.

-While diet and exercise continue to be two of the most important longevity lifestyle habits, it's also essential that we pay close attention to our daily environment -- the sounds, the sights, and the smells -- because our environment can either enhance our health, or drain it.
+While diet and exercise continue to be two of the most important longevity lifestyle habits, it's also essential that we pay close attention to our daily environment – the sounds, the sights, and the smells – because our environment can either enhance us, or drain our health.

 by Jim Harris